BigStationW/ComfyUi-WanVaceToVideoAdvanced/README.md

 - Adds additional “start_percent” and “end_percent” parameters
 - Change "Strength" into "Strength_inside" and "Strength_outside"

-Here's how the strength now behaves with these new settings
+Here's how the strength now behaves with these new settings.

 <img src="https://github.com/user-attachments/assets/f0f20bc7-493e-4432-8bce-0bb3751ec3ff" width="600" />

 ## 2) Use case